A True Story by Clara Wersterfer

 A couple of minutes later, a nice looking man came out the building, entered her car, leaned over and kissed her and she drove away.

 Sitting there in my jeans, shirt and hair in a ponytail, I wanted to cry.
 How could some people have it all?

 Maybe I would have forgotten about her, but the following week, I saw her again.
 Then it became almost routine to see her about once a week.
 She seemed friendly and always waved, flashing a big smile.
 My envy lingered long after she drove away.

 Many nights when sleep evaded me, I would think about the beautiful lady.
-I wondered if she and her husband ate out, and where they dined, and what she was wearing.
+I wondered if her and her husband ate out, and where they dined, and what she was wearing.
 I wanted her to get out of the car and let me see her full length.
-Did she wear really high heeled shoes and pants, or a skirt.
+Did she wear really high-heeled shoes and pants, or a skirt.

 I would get my answers in a couple of weeks.

 Sitting in our usual parking lot, I was holding my book, watching her over the top of it.
 She was waiting and when her husband came to the car, she called to him.
 They spoke a few words, and he opened the car door for her to step out.
 He took her arm and helped her out of the car.
 I could see very well as she moved to get out.
 She was wearing a skirt.

 She haltingly walked around to the passenger side very slowly, leaning on a walking cane.
 Sitting sideways in the car, she lifted one leg with her hands and then the other one.
 The beautiful lady had a prosthesis on the left leg and a brace on the right leg.